vanshjhamb9/Ai-marketplace/replit.md

-# AI Marketplace Backend
+# AI Marketplace - Voice Assistant Backend

 ## Overview
 An AI-powered voice assistant chatbot backend for a marketplace platform where users can create tasks as buyers or sellers.
-Built with Node.js/Express, MongoDB, Socket.IO for real-time communication, and integrates with OpenAI for AI features.
+Features real-time voice streaming with OpenAI's Realtime API, optimized audio playback, and a beautiful Siri-like web interface for testing.

+## Recent Changes (December 2024)
+- Optimized voice streaming with sequence numbers and backpressure control
+- Added Siri-like web frontend for testing voice assistant
+- Improved system prompts for more natural, human-like responses
+- Made server resilient to missing API keys (graceful degradation)
+- Fixed audio chunking and playback synchronization

 ## Project Architecture